-Over 23 million Americans aged 60+ are economically insecure—living at or below 250% of the Federal Poverty Level ($27,925/year for an individual).
+Roughly 25 million Americans aged 60+ are economically insecure—living at or below 250% of the Federal Poverty Level ($29,700/year for an individual in 2016).
 These older adults face a daily struggle to pay for out-of-pocket medical expenses, utility bills, food, housing, and transportation costs.
 Even for those seniors who live above the poverty level, one major adverse life event—such as a job loss, health crisis, or foreclosure—can plunge them into poverty.
 The challenge of serving these vulnerable older adults will only rise over the next decade, as the total number of economically insecure seniors will increase to 28 million by 2020 (Figure 1).

 Impact of Economic Insecurity

 The manifestations of elder economic insecurity take many forms—including unemployment, housing crises, diminished savings, and negative health outcomes―and are costly both to individuals and their communities.
-Mature workers make up 14.2% of the unemployed population in the U.S. The unemployment rate for Americans aged 55+ doubled after the recession began: in May 2010, 60% of unemployed older workers had been out of work for six months or longer, and 43% had been without a job for more than a year.
+Mature workers made up 8.9% of the unemployed population in the U.S. in 2014.
+The unemployment rate for Americans aged 55+ doubled after the recession began: in May 2010, 60% of unemployed older workers had been out of work for six months or longer, and 43% had been without a job for more than a year.
 Nearly 1.2 million older workers work part-time because they cannot find full-time work.

 Homeownership, once the cornerstone of economic security, has become a source of stress and debt.
 A majority of older adults has unsustainable housing costs, with 59% of older renters and 33% of homeowners with mortgages spending more than 30% of their income on housing costs.
 Growing numbers of older homeowners face foreclosure, while Baby Boomers are increasingly tapping into their home equity to help fund their pressing financial needs.